isyrae/personal-portfolio/README.md

 📞 Contact
 ----------
 Want to connect?
-Reach out at https://isyrae.xyz or DM on Telegram: https://t.me/isyrae
+Reach out at https://instagram.com/igofrahul or DM on Telegram: https://t.me/isyrae

 📄 License
 ----------
 This project is licensed under the MIT License.
 Feel free to use, modify, and share it with credit.
-(MIT license text to be added here.)